-Regulatory cooperation: Eurometaux welcomes the Commission's initiative in the field of regulatory cooperation.
-Thus, our industry is seeking the harmonisation and simplification in the regulatory field and looking forward to substantial progress towards regulatory convergence as well as mutual recognition on compatible regimes.
+Regulatory co-operation: Eurometaux welcomes the EU-US negotiations in the field of regulatory cooperation.
+The European non-ferrous metals industry is therefore seeking harmonisation and simplification in the regulatory field and looking forward to substantial progress towards regulatory convergence as well as mutual recognition on compatible regimes.

-Intellectual Property Rights: Eurometaux believes that in the context of transatlantic cooperation, joint efforts should be made towards the enforcement of Intellectual Property rights.
+Intellectual Property Rights: Eurometaux believes that, in the context of transatlantic cooperation, joint efforts should be made towards the enforcement of Intellectual Property rights.

-Services: Visa facilitation process for non-US citizens in the USA would significantly help our globally acting companies in respect of job rotations.
+Services: A visa facilitation process for non-US citizens in the USA would significantly help our globally acting companies in respect of job rotation.

-Thus, Eurometaux welcomes the EU and US Agreement, as it would be extremely beneficial for all parties to have an ambitious and comprehensive package in place.
-However, the EU and US should aim at achieving a fair package and not skip the important priorities of the industry.
+Eurometaux therefore welcomes the EU and US TTIP Agreement, as it would be extremely beneficial for all parties to have an ambitious and comprehensive package in place.
+However, the EU and US should aim to achieve a fair package and not skip the important priorities of the industry.

-The European non-ferrous industry is open to a dialogue with the European authorities in order to address this challenge together.
+The European non-ferrous metals industry is open to a dialogue with the European authorities in order to address this challenge together.

-What should be priorities of the US-US Transatlantic Trade and Investment Partnership in specific areas
+What should be priorities of the US-US Transatlantic Trade and Investment Partnership in specific areas?